cld-agency/ee-html-email/readme.md

 1. Make sure your email settings are set to send HTML email under Admin > Email Configuration in the EE control panel.
 1. Enable the extension in the EE control panel

+Please note that this is a system-wide change, and as such any add-ons that use EE to send email will now be sending in HTML format.
+Specifically, if you use any Freeform forms, you'll need to ensure that any notifications are set to use an HTML formatted notification template rather than the default.

 --------------------------------------------

 MIT License